Ehlinger leads No. 14 Texas romp over UTEP 59-3

-AUSTIN, Texas (AP) — Sam Ehlinger threw a 78-yard touchdown to Joshua Moore on the first play and had career-high five scoring passes in the first half, as No. 14 Texas rolled to a 59-3 season-opening win over UTEP Saturday night.
+But Texas made quick and easy work of the Miners (1-1) as Sam Ehlinger threw a career-high five touchdowns in the first half of a 59-3 romp that coach Tom Herman called “cathartic.”

+“This one is special, the way that we did it,” Texas coach Tom Herman said.
+“We had zero COVID issues leading up to this game … Hope it stays that way..
+Really proud of the way our team handled their business leading up to this game.”.

-Ehlinger finished with 426 yards.
-He left the game midway through the third quarter with Colt McCoy’s single-game records for yards (470) and touchdowns (six) easily within reach if he’d stayed on the field.
+Ehlinger threw a 78-yard touchdown to Joshua Moore on the first play.
+The second-leading passing in program history finished with 426 yards.
+He left the game midway through the third quarter with Colt McCoy’s single-game records for yards (470) and touchdowns (six) easily within reach had he stayed on the field.

 Moore’s first touchdown since 2018 came on an inside route when he burst past one diving defender and outran two more with an easy path to the end zone.
 Ehlinger’s final touchdown pass came on a 6-yard toss to walk-on Kai Money in the final seconds of the first half.

-Texas’ original schedule had the Longhorns visiting defending national champion LSU this weekend, in a rematch of a 2019 classic.
+Texas’ original schedule had the Longhorns visiting defending national champion LSU this weekend, in a rematch of their 2019 classic.
 But that game was scrapped as the Big 12 and Southeastern Conference retooled their schedules amid the coronavirus pandemic.

 With social distancing rules and limits in place, Texas announced a crowd of 15,337 at a stadium that typically holds close to 100,000.
 The school required students using a special student season ticket package to pass a rapid COVID-19 test on Friday before they could go to the game.
 The school paid for the tests and reported 95 positives out of 1,198 administered.
 No other ticket holders were required to be tested.

+“Obviously, it didn’t feel normal, but I’m thankful to be out there with my teammates,” Texas junior safety Caden Sterns said.
+“It felt really good to get out there.”

-And while the crowd was small, it still gave a full-throated sing-along to the traditional school song “The Eyes of Texas,” which had came under intense scrutiny over the summer amid social justice protests on campus and around the country.
+While the crowd was small, it still gave a full-throated sing-along to the “The Eyes of Texas” before the game.
+The song had came under intense scrutiny over the summer amid social justice protests on campus and around the country.

-Some Texas athletes had demanded the school drop the song because of its history involving minstrel shows and actors in blackface decades ago.
+Some Texas athletes, included Sterns, had demanded the school drop the song because of its history involving minstrel shows and actors in blackface decades ago.
 The school administration met other demands to rename some campus buildings and other measures, but refused to drop the song.

+Once the game started, Texas was dominant.
+The Longhorns led 45-3 by halftime and rolled up nearly 700 yards of total offense.
+Texas didn’t allow a sack in 47 pass attempts and the defense allowed only 233 total yards in new coordinator Chris Ash’s debut.

-The song was played again after the game when the Longhorns traditionally gather and sing as a team, but most players appeared to head straight to locker room tunnel without stopping.
+The “Eyes of Texas” was played again after the game ended.
+Instead of gathering to sing it, most players immediately started streaming to the locker room tunnel without stopping.
+Texas players wore a “WeAreOne” patch on their jerseys.

+“I don’t know that that was any kind of voice or demonstration,” Herman said of the quick exit from the field.
+“We were just saying our good games and pleasantries to the opposition and it was over and now we’re heading to the locker room.”

 THE TAKEAWAY

-Texas: Ehlinger is still the engine that will drive the offense under new coordinator Mike Yurcich, but he’s got some new weapons, They include a quick-tempo offense moves even faster than anything Texas has used in recent years.
-A rare touchdown pass to tight end Cade Brewer and second quarter TD throws to graduate transfers Brenden Schooler and Tarik Black show he’s got a lot of targets to choose from despite losing his top two receivers from a year ago.
+Texas: Ehlinger is still the engine that will drive the offense under new coordinator Mike Yurcich, but he’s got some new weapons, They include a quick-tempo attack that moves even faster than anything Texas has used in recent years.
+A touchdown pass to tight end Cade Brewer and second quarter TD throws to graduate transfers Brenden Schooler and Tarik Black show he’s got a lot of targets to choose from despite losing his top two receivers from a year ago.

+“I hope we can continue to spread the ball around to those guys,” Ehlinger said.
+“There’s too much talent not to.”

 POLL IMPLICATIONS